Watch a 30-minute Preview

 This is not a tutorial where you get to sit back and watch us code – you’re on the hot seat!

+Answers.
 Have a question?
 Need some help?
-You can visit our Intern Pool (powered by Discourse) at any time and ask questions of your fellow interns.
+You can visit our Github Repo and ask questions, make suggestions or offer corrections.

 8 Debug/Refactors.
 You don’t learn unless you do, and Rob writes some pretty bad code that you get to fix for us.
 You will also learn skills to troubleshoot Elixir and OTP.

 Mischief.
 Now let it work.
 Mischief, thou art afoot.
 Take thou what course thou wilt… We think Rob might be up to no good – plotting to take our database offline.
 You wouldn’t help him with that… would you?